tinawang-jy/DSCI550_TikaSimilarity_PixstoryDataAnalysis/README.md

 Use 'data/GEN-sarc-notsarc.xlsx' to get the columns of the scarc flags and define the function clean_text to standardized the flag.
 Then count vectorizer and assign the flags based on title, narrative and text.

-## Addtional Dataset from Different MIME Top-Level
+## Addtional Dataset from Different MIME Top-Level [Data Aggregation]
 3 MIME Top-Level are shapefile,  Text/ HTML and Application/ JSON.
 Please run all blocks in the

 >1.
 Shapefile -- Esri Worldwise country boundry